questions + answers

 We love custom orders.
 We also offer in-stock home goods and exclusive, limited edition art pieces.

 For yardage, our minimum order is 1 yard.
-We offer a discount on yardage over 20 yards.

 Will IT look exactly LIKE the online photo?

-Not quite, unless you are ordering a limited edition art piece, in which case the photo is of the actual object.
-Otherwise, almost all our fabric is made to order.
+All our fabric is made to order.
 The photos serve as a reference only.

 Can I see a sample before ordering?